Theatre director; movement and somatic educator; arts educator; community arts worker

 - The Scottish Mime Forum – Chair and CoProducer 1992-1998 – thinktank for the development of Mime and Physical Theatre in Scotland.
 Co-Created the first visit of Odin Teatret to Scotland.
 Produced Pete Brooks residency at Traverse Theatre.
 Hosted Physical Theatre conference at Traverse Theatre, featuring Theatre de Complicite masterclass.

-- Stellar Quines Theatre Company: CATS Award for Best New Play The Unconquered (Torben Betts) – co-director
+- Stellar Quines Theatre Company: CATS Award for Best New Play (Co-director with Muriel Romanes) The Unconquered (Torben Betts)

 Helen Chadwick Group PaxPazPaixPeace tour (2006), Ockhams Razor Not Until We Are Lost tour 2015/16 (comp.
 Graham Fitkin), VoiceLab Swell (dir Mary King), Crouch End Festival Chorus (dir David Temple), Aldeburgh Voices (dir Ben Parry), Cadenza Edinburgh (dir Jenny Sumerling).